This is a guide covering chromatic aberration, why it occurs, and how to fix it.

 It can be reduced by stopping down the lenses.
 This chromatic aberration shows more in fast-aperture lenses than the slower ones.

-Meanwhile, transverse chromatic aberration usually only appears in the corners of the image and on the high contrast areas.
-Unlike longitudinal chromatic aberration, transverse chromatic aberration never shows up in the center of the image.
+Transverse chromatic aberration usually only appears in the corners of the image and on the high contrast areas.
+Unlike longitudinal (axial) chromatic aberration, transverse chromatic aberration never shows up in the center of the image.

 If you get both chromatic aberrations, you will need to put in extra work to reduce them.
 You can stop down the lenses first to reduce the longitudinal chromatic aberration and then get rid of the lateral chromatic aberration later on in the post-production process.